 The Overland Park Chamber of Commerce is continuously working on behalf of its members on public policy and advocacy issues, providing the business and economic development communities a voice in government and keeping public officials in touch with the concerns of area employers.
 We deliver your message every day, promoting business-friendly policies that keep you in business and giving your company an advantage over companies in other communities.

-The Overland Park Chamber of Commerce has adopted 2017 Legislative Agendas for both the State Legislature and Congress.
+The Overland Park Chamber of Commerce has adopted 2020 Legislative Agendas for Local Government, State Legislature and Congress.
 To view these agendas, click here.

 Chamber urges continued support by City of Overland Park of public/private investment